Dat-Pudding/LogCleaner/README.md

 > **NOTE:** As of right now it's pretty bare-bones, this will change in the near future.

 When run in default mode it will take the specified logfile and extract all lines that contain the hashrate reports with their timestamps.
-By choosing one of the three available filter modes the extracted lines can be set.
+By choosing one of the three available filter modes the lines that should be extracted can be set.

 ## How to use
 You can run it either manually via command line or append it to your `start.cmd` in the XMRig directory to have it run as soon as XMRig stops and therefore automatically stripping the most recent log-file.